Lawn Treatment Service Cost

 Alternatively, you could check local gardening groups and pages for equipment to borrow or rent, saving you the cost of buying equipment you only intend on using once.

 However, the cheapest method of lawn scarification is to use a rake, which can cost only £10.
-A rake is best used for surface level treatments and on ground that is not too dense, as it can be a struggle to penetrate lower layers of soil.
+A rake is best used for surface-level treatments and on ground that is not too dense, as it can be a struggle to penetrate lower layers of soil.

 Lawn feed is a common form of DIY lawn treatment and is widely available from garden centres and supermarkets, starting from as little as £4.
 Although it is easily applied, better results may be seen when performed by a professional, using their higher standard solution, which tends to be stronger and can be tailored to more specific needs of your lawn.

-Pesticides and fungicides can be purchased from gardening centres for around £30 and no not require professional application.
+Pesticides and fungicides can be purchased from gardening centres for around £30 and do not require professional application.
 However, it is the user’s responsibility to ensure that the product is used in the correct quantities and in accordance with health and safety laws.

 If you feel unsure or uncomfortable using these products, it may be better to consult a professional who will be able to apply a product that they know is safe and will meet the needs of your lawn.

-It is also worth considering using environmentally friendly alternatives, as pesticides and fungicides can be very damaging to the environment, and potentially to the rest of your garden.
+It is also worth considering using environmentally friendly alternatives, as pesticides and fungicides can be very damaging to the environment and potentially to the rest of your garden.

 It is important to remember that professional-grade treatments and applications are often much more successful and effective than store-bought, self-applied treatments.
 This is due to the fact that some treatments require a licence to access the product, as strong chemicals can be dangerous without proper handling.